Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Introduction

-For packing and, generally, for non-graph-related problems, dynamic algorithms with small update time are much less studied.
+For packing problems, there are hardly any dynamic algorithms with small update time known.
 A notable exception is a result for bin packing that maintains a $\frac54$-approximative solution with $\OO(\log n)$ update time~\cite{Ivkovic98dynamicbinpacking}.
-This lack of efficient dynamic algorithms is in stark contrast to the aforementioned intensive research on computationally efficient algorithms for knapsack problems.

-Besides the purely theoretical point of view, packing questions appear in many applications and efficient algorithms for answering these questions are highly relevant in practice.
-One such example is estimating the profit of scheduling jobs onto several server hosting centers.
-Cloud providers need to adhere to certain Service Level Agreements while efficiently managing their resources.
-In recent years, it has become apparent that the cost of powering large-scale computing infrastructures surpasses the hardware cost after only few years.
-Thus, the task of dynamically migrating workload as virtual machines between several computing clusters has evolved~\cite{BeloglazovB10}.
-This allows the service provider to adapt the provided capacity, i.e., the currently running computing clusters, to the current demand.
-Situations of this flavor are addressed in \cite{BobroffKB07,LiTC14,DaudjeeKL14}.

-A framework for \multiknapsack with efficient update times can be viewed as a first-stage decision tool: In real-time, it can be determined whether the customer in question should be allowed into the system based on the cost of potentially powering and using additional servers.
-As the service provider has to decide immediately which request she wants to accept, she needs to obtain the information \emph{fast}, i.e., sublinear in the number of requests already in the system.

-Given the theoretical interest in knapsack problems and their practical relevance, it is surprising that \knapsack has not been addressed in the context of dynamic algorithms.
-Our work bridges this gap initiating the design of data structures and algorithms that efficiently maintain near-optimal knapsack solutions.
+This lack of efficient dynamic algorithms is in stark contrast to the aforementioned intensive research on computationally efficient algorithms for {packing} problems.
+Our work bridges this gap initiating the design of data structures and algorithms that efficiently maintain near-optimal solutions.